 Tense and uncomfortable, he shifted in his tiny hideaway under the stairs trying to shake out the cramps in his legs without upsetting the plastic plate that sat in his lap.
 The plate had a long string of numbers and letters printed around one side that began HMG: Her Majesty’s Government.

 He leaned forward and sniffed the bacon, keeping a respectable distance.
 It smelt deceptively good.
 Why the hell had they chosen bacon?
-It was one of his favorite foods.
+It was one of his favourite foods.
 He’d have liked some for breakfast with a couple of poached eggs and a slice of toast or two, but money was scarce and government stock-pilling had sent bacon prices soaring sky-high.
 Wishful thinking, of course, such fare was hard to come by, since the hostilities had started.

 “For those who don’t wish to wait,…” Did the woman’s voice catch on the word ‘wait’?
 Or was it his imagination? “… you have been issued a portion of special bacon…” The radio crackled yet again, engulfing her voice.